PRODG-XYZ/prodg-applications/docs/prd/README.md

 # Product Requirements Documentation

-This directory contains the Product Requirements Documents (PRDs) for the ProDG Applications platform.
+This directory contains the Product Requirements Documents (PRDs) for the PeopleOS platform.

 ## Contents